Curated Wireless Datasets for Aerial Network Research: Wireless Localization Dataset

 \subsection{Representative Results}

 Representative examples from the collected datasets are presented in this section to demonstrate typical localization behavior and characteristics.

 Fig.~\ref{fig:40mtraj} illustrates the UAV's 40-meter altitude trajectory overlaid on the LWRFL site map, showing LoS conditions relative to three RF sensor towers (LW2, LW3, and LW4), which are indicated by green triangles.
 The trajectory is color-coded based on five distinct LoS scenarios, where each case indicates LoS or NLoS status relative to the three towers.
 For example, Case 1 (green) represents segments where the UAV maintained LoS to all three towers, while Case 5 (purple) corresponds to areas where only LW3 maintained LoS.
-The color-coding of the trajectory clearly highlights transitions between LoS conditions as the UAV moves through the field, illustrating the mixed LoS/NLoS environment characteristic of the LWRFL site.
-This visualization provides important context for interpreting localization performance, as LoS availability directly influences TDOA measurement quality and positioning accuracy.
+The color-coding of the trajectory clearly highlights frequent transitions between LoS conditions as the UAV moves through the field, illustrating the mixed LoS/NLoS environment characteristic of the LWRFL site.
+A key takeaway from this figure is that LoS availability varies substantially along the trajectory, even at a fixed altitude, leading to position-dependent measurement quality for TDOA-based localization.

 Fig.~\ref{fig:error_map} presents a color-coded visualization of localization error along the UAV's trajectory.
-Each point represents a ground truth position of the UAV, with circles indicating the corresponding localization error relative to the nearest estimated coordinate.
-Green circles mark locations where the distance error is less than 100 meters, while red circles identify points where the error exceeds 100 meters.
+Each point represents a ground truth UAV position, with circles indicating the corresponding localization error relative to the nearest estimated coordinate.
+Green circles mark locations where the position error is less than 100 meters, while red circles identify points where the error exceeds 100 meters.
 Blue triangles indicate the locations of the RF sensor towers used for TDOA-based localization.

 As shown in the figure, the majority of the trajectory is associated with low localization error (green), suggesting consistent and accurate TDOA-based position estimates along most of the UAV's flight path.
-Higher error regions (red) are concentrated near certain trajectory segments corresponding to NLoS conditions or poor geometric dilution of precision relative to the sensor towers.
-This visualization highlights how mixed LoS/NLoS conditions and sensor geometry influence localization performance throughout the trajectory.
+Higher error regions (red) are concentrated in specific trajectory segments that coincide with reduced LoS availability (due to foliage obstructions) or unfavorable sensor geometry.
+Together, these results highlight two key observations: (i) reliable localization is achievable across most of the trajectory when favorable LoS conditions are available, and (ii) localization performance degrades in predictable regions where LoS conditions or geometric dilution of precision (GDOP) are poor.
+This emphasizes the strong coupling between propagation conditions, sensor geometry, and localization accuracy in real-world environments.